-The Volkswagen Scirocco is a coupe that rivals models such as the Renaultsport Megane, Audi TT, Peugeot RCZ, BMW 2 Series coupe, and the Vauxhall Astra GTC VXR.
-For 2014, the Scirocco has been given a facelift and it gets fresh headlights, bright LED rear lights, and revised bumpers.
-Inside, the car is largely unchanged bar the additional dials on top of the dashboard pay tribute to the original Scirocco.
+The Volkswagen Scirocco is a coupe that rivals models such as the Renaultsport Megane, Audi TT, Peugeot RCZ, BMW 2 Series and Vauxhall Astra GTC.
+For 2014, the Scirocco has been given a facelift, with fresh headlights, bright LED rear lights and revised bumpers.
+Inside, the car is largely unchanged, bar additional dials on top of the dashboard that pay tribute to the old Scirocco.

-Volkswagen may not have given the Scirocco the eye-catching looks of some of the competition, but it is still smart and its conventional body shape allows for a more practical interior.
+Volkswagen hasn't given the Scirocco eye-catching looks like some of the competition, but it's still smartly styled and its conventional body shape allows for a more practical interior.

-With access to Volkswagen's excellent range of engines, the Scirocco can be fitted with everything from the basic 1.4-litre TSI petrol engine to the top-of-the-range 276bhp 2.0-litre petrol engine in the Scirocco R, which we’ve reviewed separately.
+With access to Volkswagen's excellent range of engines, the Scirocco can be fitted with everything from a basic 1.4-litre TSI petrol to the top-of-the-range 276bhp 2.0-litre petrol in the Scirocco R, which we’ve reviewed separately.

 Offering the best balance of performance and economy is the 181bhp 2.0-litre TDI diesel.
 Buyers can also choose between a six-speed manual and Volkswagen's six-speed DSG automatic gearbox.

-You can choose from three trim levels – the basic Scirocco, plus GT, R-Line and R models.
-The standard car has equipment such as 17-inch alloy wheels, automatic headlights, a touchscreen display, auto dimming rear view mirror, and air-conditioning.
+There are three trim levels – the basic Scirocco, plus GT, R-Line and R models.
+The standard car has equipment such as 17-inch alloy wheels, automatic headlights, a touchscreen display, an auto-dimming rear-view mirror and air-conditioning.